Common Lisp the Language, 2nd Edition

 non-null) value of the test is returned.
 If cond

-runs out of clauses (every test produced nil
+runs out of clauses (every test produced nil, and therefore

 If it is desired to select the last clause unconditionally if all